retry51776/notes/psychlogy/psychology.md

 > > Missing Perception? or Bad Association?

 > I think we should use Parenting model to train Limbic & reptilian brain

-> Memory & Emotion are the same thing
-> > If you want to memorize something, tie them to a feeling
->
-> Out of 6 Primary Emotions: 4 consider negative, while 2 maybe positive;
-> > Are we suppose to be unhappy more?

-> What determent a person's value is their problem; not their ability;